mariobarbareschi/stm32-compiler-docker/README.md

     cd stm32-compiler-docker
     docker build . -t <NAME>

-Once completed, you should have a docker image named <name>, check it by running
+Once completed, you should have a docker image named `<NAME>`, check it by running

     docker images